dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 ### Pre-release will roll forward
 The existing behavior is that pre-release only rolls forward to the closest higher pre-release of the same `major.minor.patch`.
 This also means that if there's an exact match available, pre-release doesn't roll forward.
 Pre-release also never rolls forward to release.

 With the proposed behavior pre-release will be allowed to roll forward to release.
-If the algorithm looking for closest match finds a pre-release version it will not apply automatic roll to latest patch.
+If the algorithm looking for closest match finds a pre-release version, it will not apply automatic roll to latest patch.
 For backward compatibility reasons `applyPatches=false` will still allow roll forward over pre-release.

 | Reference                                     | Available versions                                | Existing behavior | New behavior      | Notes   |